-If Kerry's salary and the Employer Additional (Accumulation) contributions remain the same during the 2012/13 financial year, then Kerry could make additional Member Voluntary (before-tax) contributions up to \$1,540 [\$25,000 - (\$5,100 + \$18,360)].
+If Kerry's salary and the Employer Additional (Accumulation) contributions remain the same during the 2013/14 financial year, then Kerry could make additional Member Voluntary (before-tax) contributions up to \$1,540 [\$25,000 - (\$5,100 + \$18,360)] without incurring additional concessional contributions tax.

 Because Kerry is close to the \$25,000 concessional contribution limit, she has decided not to make any additional voluntary contributions.
 She also decides she should review her superannuation during the year to ensure that any change in her circumstances (in particular, any salary increase) does not cause her to exceed her concessional (before-tax) contribution limit.
-Kerry puts some notes in her diary to remind herself to follow up.
+Kerry puts some notes in her smartphone to remind herself to follow up.